vime-js/vime/README.md

 * **Lazy loading.** All players are loaded lazily as soon as they are almost in view.

 * **Design**.
 A minimalistic, modern and sleek design which you can customize with your own icons and theme.
-See Screenshots above for our base design.
+See screenshots above for our base design.

 * **Modular Design + Plugin System.** Include only the parts you need and benefit from treeshaking to remove the waste.
 Outside of the core, everything is built as a plugin so you can integrate only what you need.
 There are